Meetings Box for the week of June 5

 Bellows Falls

-Bellows Falls Union High School District Board: Special meeting, noon at the Central Office and online at wnesu.org.
+Bellows Falls Union High School District Board: Special meeting, noon, Central Office and online at wnesu.org.

 Rockingham School Board: 5:30 PM at Bellows Falls Middle School and online at wnesu.org.